RapTho/iot-digital-engineering/5_subscriber.md

 ## Example Code

-Here is an example of how you can use the paho-mqtt library to connect to the Mosquitto broker and subscribe to a topic.
+Here is an example of how you can use the paho-mqtt library to connect to the mosquitto broker and subscribe to a topic.
 More documentation is available [here](https://eclipse.dev/paho/files/paho.mqtt.python/html/client.html)

 ```python
 import ssl